mrazomej/phd/docs/src/chapter_04/section_09_global_fit.md

 fit parameters are much more tightly constrained.
-The dashed lines at 0 IPTG indicate a linear scale, whereas solid lines represent a log scale.](ch4_fig19){#fig:ch4_fig19 short-caption="Global fit of dissociation constants, repressor copy numbers and binding energies"}
+The dashed lines at 0 IPTG indicate a linear scale, whereas solid lines represent a log scale.](ch4_fig19){#fig:ch4_fig19 short-caption="Global fit of dissociation constants, repressor copy numbers, and binding energies"}

 ![**Key properties of induction profiles as predicted with a global fit using all available data.** Data for the (A) leakiness, (B) saturation, and (C)